JustGAST/google_calendar_on_kindle/README.md

 TODO
 ---
 - [ ] Return localised weekdays
-- [ ] Correct render of events that span multiple days
+- [x] Correct render of events that span multiple days
+- [x] Allow to use as library
+- [ ] Differentiate today cell